Mapping out the parameter space for photoevaporation and core-powered mass-loss: Acknowledgements

 \section{Acknowledgements}

+We are grateful for comments from the anonymous referee, which improved the manuscript.
+We thank Morgan MacLeod for helpful discussions.
 This research has been supported by NASA's Exoplanet Research Program (XRP) under grant number 80NSSC21K0392.
 JEO is also supported by a Royal Society University Research Fellowship.
 JEO. has also received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 853022, PEVAP).
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) licence to any Author Accepted Manuscript version arising.